joeyjurjens/django-es-facets/README.md

 #### FacetedSearchForm

 The FacetedSearchForm is a very simple subclass of Django's default Form class.
-It has a method `get_es_facets` that returns all `FacetField` on the form, which is then later used within the `ESFacetedSearchView` to populate the available choices for each `FacetField`
+It has a method `get_es_facets` that returns a dictionary of facets which can be passed to the `DynamicFacetedSearch` class.
+It also has some helper methods that you can use to render your form: `get_facet_fields` `get_filter_fields` `get_sort_fields` & `get_regular_fields`, the names speaks for themselves.
+Those methods could be useful, as most likely you'll render those types of fields in groups.

 #### FacetField, TermsFacetField, RangeFacetField, FilterField & SortField